AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 parallel
 --------
-It is not a parallelzation in the HPC way (threads, MPI).
-This is a set of tasks (commands or scripts) that run concurrently but without interactions.
+The shell doesn't do parallelzation in the HPC way (threads, MPI), but can run some simple commands at the same time without interaction.

 ``parallel``  runs  the  specified  command, passing it a single one of the specified arguments.
 This is repeated for each argument.
 Jobs may be run in parallel.
 The default is to run one job per CPU.